Tombarr/barrasso-blog/content/posts/2025-12-10-reflections-on-a-year-abroad/index.md

 A 12 hour flight from San Francisco: New Zealand has no dangerous animals, no land borders, and it's often [omitted from maps](https://www.reddit.com/r/MapsWithoutNZ/).
 I've been to dark-sky preserves, but New Zealand is on another level.
 This is just a several second exposure on an [iPhone 13 Mini](https://amzn.to/4oTQL3k).

-{{< responsive-image src="southern-sky.jpeg" alt="Night sky in the Southern Hemisphere" caption="Night sky in the Southern Hemisphere" class="w-full no-border contain" >}}
+{{< responsive-image src="southern-sky.jpeg" alt="Night sky in the Southern Hemisphere" caption="~3 second exposure of the night sky in the Southern Hemisphere" class="w-full no-border contain" fullBleed="true" >}}

 Run by the Department of Conservation (DOC), New Zealand's [Great Walks](https://www.doc.govt.nz/parks-and-recreation/things-to-do/walking-and-tramping/great-walks/) were one of the initial draws to visit the islands.
 Of the 11 Great Walks, I completed 4 and hiked partway across another 5.
 In between tramping trips I dropped by the [Nelson Dev Group](https://www.meetup.com/nelson-dev-group/) and gave a talk at [Ruby Nights Auckland](https://www.linkedin.com/posts/juan-luis-ramirez_rubynights-aucklandtech-activity-7320402927104274432-LQs0).
 I launched the [Cloud Phone for Developers](https://developer.cloudphone.tech/) website, was a guest on the [WasmAssembly Podcast](https://www.youtube.com/watch?v=XFXJpbJMFr4), and helped launch the MyGP app for [Grameenphone](https://www.grameenphone.com/), Bangladesh's largest telecommunication company.